 From Mexico City to Marine Corps

 Personal training didn’t start as a lifelong pursuit.
-In fact, I stumbled upon it in the midst of a real low point.

 Five years out of college, I was serving as the Executive Director of an international non-profit in Mexico City.
 As I worked with national leaders to tackle some systemic issues, I couldn’t help but feel a burning desire to do more to help people.
 This didn’t naturally lead to the health and wellness industry, however.
 The amount of corruption and injustice I encountered rekindled a boyhood dream to serve as a Marine.
 So I enrolled in Officer Candidate School and became a Second Lieutenant.